Michel Moawad, the defiant candidate for Hezbollah, who rejects the presidency by “settlement”

 Posted in:

-Despite the position being vacant for about a month, the Lebanese parliament failed Thursday for the eighth time in a row to elect a president.
+Despite the position being vacant for regarding a month, the Lebanese parliament failed Thursday for the eighth time in a row to elect a president.
 As the process of electing a president of the state, which the House of Representatives initiated at the end of last September, is still suspended until now, due to the fact that the representatives did not reach a political agreement due to deep divisions in light of the accelerating economic collapse that the authorities are unable to contain.
 So far, only opposition MP Michel Moawad, the son of former President Rene Moawad, who was assassinated in 1989, has formally presented his candidacy.

 After a six-year term for the Lebanese president Michel Aounended on October 31, and for the eighth time in a row, Thursday failed Lebanese representatives The 128 who are constitutionally responsible for electing his successor, to keep the position of head of state vacant.